nginx/unit-docs/source/howto/phpbb.rst

    .. note::

-      The difference between the apps is their usage of :samp:`script` :ref:`setting <configuration-php>`.
+      The difference between the apps is their usage of the :samp:`script` :ref:`setting <configuration-php>`.
 Here, :samp:`phpbb_index` specifies
       the :samp:`script` that Unit runs for *any* URIs the app receives.
 In contrast, the :samp:`phpbb_direct` app serves URIs that reference a